Diseases, Newborn Care Tips, Puppy and Kitten Care, Reproductive Health Advice

 - Aborted fetus or dead puppy with placenta – Ice it down in plastic bag and get to the diagnostic lab or veterinary clinic ASAP.
 Strep Zoo or bacteria can be identified out of the placenta, and Herpes or Lepto can be diagnosed from the dead puppies.
 Cultures of both are important.

-To prevent introducing disease with new stock, it is important to test, deworm and vaccinate for prevention and isolate the addition until you are comfortable mixing with your bloodline.
+To prevent introducing disease with new stock, it is important to have biosecurity measures in place to test, deworm and vaccinate for prevention and isolate the addition until you are comfortable mixing with your bloodline.
 Always treat any new additions to your kennel as though someone just gave you the plague.
 If you are not careful in your prevention, it could happen!

 Donald Bramlage, Doctor of Veterinary Medicine, practiced veterinary medicine for 30+ years and is known for his work in managing parvovirus.
 He received his Doctor of Veterinary Medicine from Kansas State University in 1985.
 He served as Revival’s Director of Veterinary Services from 2011 until his retirement in 2019.